slowkow/ggrepel/vignettes/ggrepel.md

 - `max.iter` is the maximum number of iterations to attempt to resolve overlaps
 - `nudge_x` is how much to shift the starting position of the text label along the x axis
-- `nudge_x` is how much to shift the starting position of the text label along the y axis
+- `nudge_y` is how much to shift the starting position of the text label along the y axis